bradmasy/Handy_SetE/README.md

 - brad edited main/landing index feb 27 2021
 - brad editied main/landing page, added photos feb 27, 2021
 - brad organized the folders(images in images folder now) march 3rd 2021
+- will is working on about handy page

 ## Technologies
 Technologies used for this project: